Turning patients over in bed

 - Ask the patient to look towards you.
 This will be the direction in which the person is turning.

 - Move the patient to the center of the bed so the person is not at risk of rolling out of the bed.
-Make sure the rail is up on the side you are turning the person toward.

 - The patient's bottom arm should be stretched towards you.
 Place the person's top arm across the chest.